Healthcare Fax Workflows in 2026 | From Paper to Paperless

 Prior authorizations & payer communication

-Prior auths are prone to limited visibility and audit trails, as staff send packets, wait, resend, and wait again.
+Prior auths suffer from limited visibility and audit trails, as staff send packets, wait, resend, and wait again.

 Cloud fax keeps authorization communication digital from start to finish.
 Requests leave the EHR with supporting documents attached automatically.
 Responses are properly routed instead of sitting in shared inboxes.
 Over time, organizations see fewer denials tied to missing paperwork, clearer insight into payer response times, and audit-ready records.